Antelope-Memento/antelope_memento_api/README.md

 ## Web Sockets

 The API supports Web Sockets for real-time updates.
 We use socket.io for the Web Socket interface.
-The client can subscribe to the `transactions_history` event, which start emitting the transaction data based on the provided parameters.
+The client can subscribe to the `transaction_history` event, which start emitting the transaction data based on the provided parameters.

 Example of a client-side javascript code: